Matt Ryan Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- Ryan threw a touchdown pass in that matchup against the Bills.
+- Ryan threw a touchdown pass in that game against the Bills.

 - Note: Ryan's stats vs. Bills date back to 2016.

-- The Bills are conceding 184.2 passing yards per game this year, the NFL's best pass defense.

-- With 11 passing TDs conceded this year, the Bills defense is ranked first in the NFL.
+- With 11 passing TDs allowed this season, the Bills defense is ranked first in the league.

 Recent Performances